isomerpages/moe-temaseksec/latest-announcements/announcements/_posts/2026-01-07-post-Release of GCE O Level Results on Wednesday 14 January 2026.md

 no facial hair.
 <br>·&nbsp;&nbsp;&nbsp;Female Students: Non-coloured hair neatly tied up.</p>
 <p><strong>Proxy Collection</strong>
-<br>For students who are unable to return to school on 14 January2026 to collect
+<br>For students who are unable to return to school on 14 January 2026 to
-their results, please inform their Form Teachers in advance.
+collect their results, please inform their Form Teachers in advance.
 Students will need to appoint a proxy to collect the physical copy of their results from the school with the authorization letter.
-Proxies are required to produce the relevant documents for the school’s verification when collecting the results.</p>
+Proxies are required to produce the relevant documents for the school’s verification when collecting the results after 3.30pm on 14 January 2026.</p>
 <p>Please refer to some useful links below for resources that may be helpful
 to you.
 <br>Thank you for your continued support and partnership.</p>